Manual pre-processing

 4. Click on Start stacking.

-Siril stacks the darks, and creates the file whose name was defined.
-(Here dark_stacked.fit, but you can give the name you want).
+Siril stacks the biases and creates the file with the previously defined name (here Dark_stacked.fit, but you can give it any name you want).

-As with the biases, check that the rejection rate is within a range of 0.1 to 0.5%.
-If the values are outliers, resume stacking by changing the values of the Sigmas low / high.
+As with biases, verify that the rejection rate is between 0.1 and 0.5%.
+If the values are aberrant, redo the stacking by changing the Low/High Sigma values.
 When you increase a sigma factor, you lower the rejection rate!

-1. Click on the Sequences tab, then choose the sequence of light images.
+1. Click on the Sequences tab, then choose the raw image sequence.

 3. Set the parameters as above.